Discover the ideal geography for road touring, mountain biking, and rail trails alike.

 Get a jump on Spring at the Ganaraska River fish ladder in Port Hope.

 See Trip Ideas

-Use our Unique Experiences Map Guide to discover new culinary delights across Northumberland such as cookie outlets, food featured from the TV show "You Gotta Eat Here", craft beer outlets and a winery with a dining area overlooking distant hills.
+Use our Unique Experiences Map Guide to discover new culinary delights across Northumberland such as cookie outlets, burgers featured from the TV show "You Gotta Eat Here", craft beer outlets and a winery with a dining area overlooking distant hills.

 A new and welcomed escape is Northumberland Heights Wellness Retreat and Spa, which lies north of Cobourg.
 It is nestled in acres of forest with a view of Lake Ontario.
 Stay overnight in luxury and enjoy over 20 types of treatments.